wheat32/Armold/README.md

 This is a respository for code dumping.

-Any notes go down here:
+Any notes to better the cause or guidelines should go down here:
-- SPEED MUST NOT SURPASS 15
+- Speed should NOT surpass 15
  - Reason: Robot floors it and plants itself into a wall.